sib-swiss/NGS-longreads-training/docs/course_material/group_work/project2.md

 ### Tasks & questions

+!!! info "Activate the conda environment"
+    The tools you will be needed for these exercises are in the conda environment `lr-tools`.
+Every time you open a new terminal, activate it with:

+    ```sh
+    conda activate lr-tools
+    ```

 * Load the bed files into IGV and navigate to the regions they annotate.
     * In which genes are the targets?
     * What kind of diseases are associated with these genes?